auth0-sandbox/auth0-application-development/module03-instructions.md

 1. Make sure the work you did in *server.js* and *OpenidClientTokenManager.js* is saved.

+## Part 4: Launch the application

+1. GitHub Codespace ONLY the Vue application needs the correct URL to the BFF:<br>
+    a.
+In Run/Debug select the "Module 3: Launch BFF" run configuration.<br>
+    b.
+Launch the BFF.<br.
+    c.
+In the DEBUG CONSOLE copy the URL for the BFF application.<br>
+    d.
+Open the "Module 03/Acme/.env" file.<br>
+    e.
+Change the value of VITE_BFF_URL to the URL just copied for the BFF application.<br>
+    f.
+Save and close the .env file.<br>

 1. In Run/Debug select the "Module 3: Launch BFF API" and start the application.
-    This was to get the URL the BFF is listening at, find it on the Debug Console.
+    This was to get the URL the BFF is listening at, find it on the DEBUG CONSOLE.
     Copy the URL.

 1. Open the file "Module 03/Acme/.env" and set the VITE_BFF_URL environment variable to the BFF URL you copied.